 I found old scrapbook photos, taken by my sister.
 Even though these photos were blurry, they brought back giddy memories and made me crave a little fair time.
 Even if I'd found a fair to enjoy, there would have been no Unisphere, or dinosaurs... no General Motors Futurama, or Pieta.

 The Houston Zoo Carousel!

-When I realized our Houston zoo had a carousel, I decided that could be my fair celebration!
+When I remembered our Houston zoo had a carousel, I decided that could be my fair celebration!

 Early at the Zoo